 How can I stop my dog from having diarrhea at night?

 Picking up diarrhea from your dog at night or waking up to it in the morning is no fun.
-It can be quite frustrating.
-Not only do you have the overwhelm of picking up the mess, but your dog has to deal with the discomfort.
+It can be pretty frustrating.
+Not only are you overwhelmed with picking up the mess, but your dog has to deal with the discomfort.

 Two things you want to make sure of before you try any at-home remedies for your dog’s diarrhea at night:

 - Make sure there is no blood in diarrhea, which could signal a more complex problem.
-If there is a noticeable red color, your dog should immediately go to a veterinarian.
-If not, try feeding your dog around dinnertime, or at least 3-4 hours before bed; that way they don’t have such a heavy stomach.
+If there is a noticeable red color, your dog should immediately visit a veterinarian.
+If not, try feeding your dog around dinnertime, or at least 3-4 hours before bed; that way, they don’t have such a heavy stomach.

 - If your dog is acting lethargic or dehydrated, you should take him to get checked out before trying any remedies at home.
-If he’s not drinking water at all, he will need to be seen and given some fluids.
+If he’s not drinking water, he will need to be seen and given some fluids.

 If the problem persists after a few days of switching the time of feeding, then you may want to consider a more quality enriched dog food.
 Look for one without all the excess preservatives and artificial ingredients.

-Do your research to make sure you give your dog the best diet you can.
+Do your research to ensure you give your dog the best diet possible.
 Be sure to switch over the food gradually because that can cause further issues if you switch it all at once.
-Mix the new food with the old food and as the days go on, limit the amount of old food.
+Mix the new food with the old food and limit the amount of old food as the days go on.